SKIP TO CONTENT

 ~1%

-Starting November 2025, Gmail moved to full blocking of noncompliant messages -- not spam folder, blocked.
+Landing in the primary inbox is harder than ever.
+Starting November 2025, Gmail moved to full blocking of noncompliant messages.
+Many cold emails are now rejected completely or never delivered.
 SPF, DKIM, and DMARC are now non-negotiable requirements.
-Misconfigurations that once slipped through now send emails straight to spam or reject them entirely.
+Misconfigurations that once slipped through now send emails straight to spam.
 AI-based spam detection is getting better and more efficient.

 SPF Record